Holsteiner: Jumping

 The strongest asset of the Holsteiner breed is their jumping ability.
 Even the average Holsteiner usually exhibits great power and scope, and correct technique.
 The scope and power were inherited from the heavier old Holsteiners, but they lacked carefulness, speed, adjustability, bascule, and technique.
 Improvement sires like Cor de la Bryére successively eliminated these flaws, making the Holsteiner breed internationally known for Olympic-caliber jumping.
 Werner Schockemöhle, a leading breeder of warmblood sport horses in neighboring Oldenburg said no breeding community in the world has a better knowledge of the show-jumping horse than the breeders of Holstein.

 Coat colors

 Similar to horse breeds in the nearby areas of Oldenburg, Groningen, and Friesland, traditional Holsteiners were dark-colored and minimally marked.
 This tendency has evolved into a preference for black, dark bay, and brown, though lighter shades such as chestnuts and grays are also permitted.
 Horses with large white spots suggestive of pinto patterning or any of the traits associated with leopard-spotting are excluded from the registry.
-Despite the fact that palomino and buckskin are not acceptable colors for the Holsteiner, the Thoroughbred improvement sire, Marlon xx was himself a dark buckskin that left the registry with a number of palomino and buckskin offspring.
+Palomino and buckskin are not acceptable colors for the Holsteiner.